VirtusLab/akka-serialization-helper/docs/GUIDE.md

 - `org.virtuslab.ash.circe.compression.compress-larger-than` = `64 KiB` _(example value)_

 If `org.virtuslab.ash.circe.compression.algorithm` = `gzip` and `compress-larger-than` **value** is larger than `0 KiB` &mdash; each payload greater than the **value** will be compressed before serialization.
 Default **value** is `32 KiB`.
 If `org.virtuslab.ash.circe.compression.algorithm` = `off` &mdash; payloads will not be compressed, regardless of the chosen `compress-larger-than` value.<br><br>
-**Note** &mdash; Circe Akka Serializer will perform **deserialization** properly for both compressed and not compressed payloads regardless of both `org.virtuslab.ash.circe.compression` configurations (Serializer will recognize whether the payload has been compressed programmatically).
+**Note** &mdash; Circe Akka Serializer will perform **deserialization** properly for both compressed and uncompressed payloads regardless of both `org.virtuslab.ash.circe.compression` configurations (Serializer will recognize whether the payload has been compressed).
 These settings matter only for choosing type of serialization.

-### Annotations Guide
+### Annotations
 ASH compiler plugins are based on usages of two annotations: [@SerializabilityTrait](#SerializabilityTrait) and [@Serializer](#Serializer).
-Thus, before enabling compiler plugins, make sure that you are using these two annotations properly in the project / module where plugins will do their work.
-In order to have access to these annotations, add this part of ASH to library dependencies:
+Thus, before running compilation with ASH compiler plugins, make sure that you are using these two annotations properly in the project / module where plugins will do their work.
+Annotations are available on the classpath for each project / module where ASH sbt plugin [is enabled](https://github.com/VirtusLab/akka-serialization-helper#install).
+If you want to use annotations in some other project / module (but do not need to enable whole ASH sbt plugin there), add this part of ASH to library dependencies:
 ```sbt
 import org.virtuslab.ash.AkkaSerializationHelperPlugin
 (...)
 libraryDependencies += AkkaSerializationHelperPlugin.annotation
 ```
 #### SerializabilityTrait
-[@SerializabilityTrait](../annotation/src/main/scala/org/virtuslab/ash/annotation/SerializabilityTrait.scala) is an annotation that should be added to your top-level serializable type (trait mentioned in the `akka.actor.serialization-bindings` part of akka config) that is extended by Messages / Events / States.
-Moreover, if your top-level serializable type is extended by another **trait** &mdash; this trait should also be annotated with this annotation.
+[@SerializabilityTrait](../annotation/src/main/scala/org/virtuslab/ash/annotation/SerializabilityTrait.scala) is an annotation that should be added to your top-level serializable type (trait mentioned in the `akka.actor.serialization-bindings` part of Akka config).
+Moreover, if your top-level serializable type is extended by another **trait** (i.e. another, more specific marker trait that is later extended by concrete classes representing messages / events / states) &mdash; this trait should also be annotated with this annotation.
+These are "serializability traits".
+Each serializability trait that is used as a type parameter in a `@Serializer` annotation should be marked with `@SerializabilityTrait`.
 Concrete classes extending "serializability traits" (i.e. classes that define Messages/Events/States) should not be marked with this annotation.
-See examples in [README.md](../README.md)
+See examples in [README.md](https://github.com/VirtusLab/akka-serialization-helper#missing-serialization-binding)
 #### Serializer
 [@Serializer](../annotation/src/main/scala/org/virtuslab/ash/annotation/Serializer.scala) is an annotation used by the [Codec Registration Checker Compiler Plugin](#codec-registration-checker-compiler-plugin-guide) to check if there are any missing codec registrations.
-Add the `@Serializer` annotation to each serializer listed in the `akka.actor.serializers` part of the akka config.
+Add the `@Serializer` annotation to each serializer listed in the `akka.actor.serializers` part of the Akka config.
 Moreover, to achieve full assurance that all codecs will be registered properly &mdash; add `@Serializer` annotation to each class/object/trait that contains code responsible for codec registration.
 See [Serializer Scaladoc](../annotation/src/main/scala/org/virtuslab/ash/annotation/Serializer.scala) for more details.

-### Serializability Checker Compiler Plugin Guide
+### Serializability Checker Compiler Plugin
 Before using this compiler plugin, make sure that you are using the [@SerializabilityTrait](../annotation/src/main/scala/org/virtuslab/ash/annotation/SerializabilityTrait.scala) annotation properly in code (instructions in previous [section](#SerializabilityTrait)).
 This plugin searches for all possible Akka Messages, Events and States and checks if their supertypes are properly marked with the `@SerializabilityTrait` annotation.<br><br>
 Serializability Checker Compiler Plugin does not need additional configuration, but if you want to change its default behavior (or disable it) &mdash; you can add optional configurations as explained below:
 - `--disable`